-Proposal 3: A proposal to ratify the appointment of our registered independent public accounting firm for 2015.
+Proposal 3: A proposal to ratify the appointment of our independent registered public accounting firm for 2018.

 No cumulative voting rights are authorized, and dissenter's rights are not applicable to these matters.

 Q. What vote is required to approve the proposals assuming that a quorum is present at the Annual Meeting?